DHRI-Curriculum/insights/pages/jupyter-notebooks.md

 ![jupyter](images/jupyter.png)

 Jupyter Notebook will open as a tab in your default browser, which is where you will be working.
 All of the directories (folders) in your `home` directory will appear.
-(This may vary depending on what OS you are using, as the file structure can be different)
+(This may vary depending on what operating system—macOS, Windows, etc.—you are using, as the file structure can be different)

 We will now open a new file.
 It is very important that you make sure to open the file in the right place, so you can find it later.
 Navigate on the directories clicking on them until you are on the desired directory.